paddy-seismic/retreat/README.md

 ### 2. *Archive* mode using data from FUTUREVOLC

 The second example uses archive data from the 2014 eruption at B&aacute;r&eth;arbunga volcano in Iceland, collected as part of the FUTUREVOLC project.
-Several hours of data from 03 September 2014 are included with the distribution.
-This corresponds to the time period analysed in [Eibl et al., (2017)](https://doi.org/10.1038/ngeo2906).
+Several hours of data between 00:00 and 08:00 UTC on 03 September 2014 are included with the distribution.
+This corresponds to part of the time period analysed in [Eibl et al., (2017)](https://doi.org/10.1038/ngeo2906).

 Again, to run this example, simply copy the appropriate default values file (VI array) and overwrite the default values: